lingthio/Flask-User/docs/source/limitations.rst

-Note: Depending on Flask-User configuration settings, some attributes may move to other data-model classes, such as UserAuth and UserEmail.
+Note: Depending on Flask-User configuration settings, some attributes may move to other data-model classes, such as UserEmail.
 These configurations will be discussed elsewhere.

 SQL table names